-Ad units need to be activated in your Google Ad Manager account to show up in the list of available ad units.
+Ad units need to be activated in your GAM account to show up in the list of available ad units.

 The Ad Sizes option allows you to show different ad unit sizes for different screen widths.
-The available sizes are automatically pulled from the ad unit setup in your Ad Manager account.
+For this purpose, Advanced Ads will automatically pull the available sizes from the ad unit setup in your Ad Manager account.

-Enable the Automatic filter option to only consider ad sizes that fit the width of the container in which the ad is placed.
+Enable the Automatic filter option to consider only ad sizes that fit the container’s width in which you place the ad.

-Key-values targeting allows you to deliver ads based on certain information from your site, like the post category, position of the ad, or user information.
+Basically, key-values targeting allows you to deliver ads based on specific information from your site, like the post category, the ad’s position, or user information.

 Notes on the key-values feature